lauragalera/President-Card-Game/README.md

 # President Card Game
-[President](https://en.wikipedia.org/wiki/President_(card_game)) (also known as Capitalism) is a shedding card game for 3 or more, in which the players race to get rid of all of the cards.
+[President](https://en.wikipedia.org/wiki/President_(card_game)) (also known as Capitalism) is a shedding card game for 3 or more, in which the players race to get rid of all of the cards in their hands in order to become "president" in the following round.

 ### RULES
 Rules may vary from version to version.
-For this one, the cards are Spanish-suited cards.
+In this program, the cards are Spanish-suited cards.
 <ul>
 <li> The value of the cards, from the highest to the lowest, is as follows: twos,
 aces, kings, horses, jacks, 9, 8, 7, 6, 5, 4, 3